whatisnuclear/website/thorium.md

   spent fuel handling and/or reprocessing.

 * **Thorium doesn't work as well as U-Pu in a fast reactor**.
-While U-233 an excellent fuel in the thermal spectrum, it is between U-235 and Pu-239 in the fast spectrum.
+While U-233 an excellent fuel in the slow-neutron regime, it is between U-235 and Pu-239 in the fast spectrum.
 So for reactors that require excellent neutron economy (such as breed-and-burn concepts), Thorium is not ideal.